milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Emi: "What's with that look, Izumi?"

-Izumi: "Sis, you're unusually energetic today.
+Izumi: ". . .Sis, you're unusually energetic today.
 Are you feeling alright?"

 Emi: "E-eh?
-Ah, wwell, I just had a really good sleep!
+Ah, well, I just had a really good sleep!
 Yeah, that's it!"

 Izumi: "Hmm, is that so. . ."